 It is the sick joke of De Niro’s career that the more he displays contempt for the craft of acting, the more exponentially prolific and popular he becomes.
-Justin Zackham’s The Big Wedding pushed that contempt too far, not only for my Dad, but for the ticket-buying public in general, earning just over $20 million against a $35 million budget.
-It also holds only a 7% rating on Rotten Tomatoes, and in a searing indictment of online film culture, all of the critics who deemed The Big Wedding fresh were bloggers.
+Justin Zackham’s The Big Wedding pushed that contempt too far, not only for my Dad but for the ticket-buying public in general, earning just over $20 million against a $35 million budget.
+It also holds only a 7% rating on Rotten Tomatoes.
+In a searing indictment of online film culture, only bloggers deemed The Big Wedding fresh.

-Still, it’s not all that bad for a first screenplay from a neutered house cat.
+Still, it’s not all that bad for the first screenplay from a neutered house cat.
 We can only hope Gibbles’ next movie will be better.

 Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes, and listen to Daniel on the Dare Daniel podcast.